Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

 1. Visit the `rg-AITOUR` Resource group page
 1. Click the `Container App` resource to display the Overview page
 1. Look for `Application Url` (at top right), and click it to launch in new tab
-1. You should see: A "Hello World" message on the screen (confirming app was deployed)
+1. You should see: A `Hello World` message on the screen (confirming app was deployed)

 !!! info "Azure Container Apps (ACA) is used to host our chat AI application.
 The application server is implemented using FastAPI and exposes a `/create_request` API endpoint to make requests to our copilot."